3694 words

 We return to the terminal emulator and start the OTRS daemon using the command:

-Please note that the daemon will run under the “otrs” user.
+The daemon will run under the “otrs” user.

 Now we need to activate two files that will be used by the cron task scheduler to verify that the OTRS daemon is running.